Cammy Devlin

-Cameron Peter Devlin (born 7 June 1998) is an Australian professional soccer player who plays as a defensive midfielder for club Heart of Midlothian and the Australia national team.
+Cameron Peter Devlin (born 7 June 1998) is an Australian professional soccer player who plays as a defensive midfielder for Scottish Premiership club Rangers and the Australia national team.

+Born in Sydney, Devlin began his career as youth with local sides Sutherland Sharks, Western Sydney Wanderers and Sydney.
+He has subsequently played for Wellington Phoenix, Newcastle Jets and Heart of Midlothian.

+Devlin has represented Australia at under 20, under 23 and at full international level.

 Club career

 Sydney FC

-After being part of Sydney FC NPL team, Devlin got a call up to play for Sydney FC in the 2018–19 A-League season, making seven appearances off the bench including an AFC Champions League appearance against Kawasaki Frontale.
+After playing most of his elite youth with the Western Sydney Wanderers NPL team (29 games), Devlin got a call up to play for Sydney FC in the 2018–19 A-League season, making seven appearances off the bench including an AFC Champions League appearance against Kawasaki Frontale.
 He scored his first professional goal on 1 March 2019 in a 2–0 win over Adelaide.